navdeep1311/Cybersecurity_Project_1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+Main advantage of automating configuration with Ansible
 - _Ansible automates creation, configuration and management of machines, hence provides consistent, repeatable and predictable configuration.
 Instead of manually keeping servers updated, making configuration files. moving files, etc., Ansible automate this for group of servers from one control machine.
 This makes the deployment secure.
 The Elk stack can be created and configured very quickly using Ansible._

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - _Install docker.io and python3-pip packages using apt module._
 - _Install docker python using pip module._
 - _Configure virtual memory using sysctl module and maximum mapped count of 262144._